KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 ### Keynote- The Fellowship of the Pony

-Using Lord of the Rings, Natalia Bidart, Django Fellow (a.k.a. necessita) gave a comprehensive explanation of what Django Fellowship is.
+Using Lord of the Rings, Django Fellow Natalia Bidart (a.k.a. necessita) gave a comprehensive explanation of what Django Fellowship is.

 Her breakdown of fellow and community tasks is a treasure trove.
 This is a great addition to Django Fellow Sarah Boyce's recent talk [Django Core Demystified](https://youtu.be/8rIylYYCmSI?si=8RsuP6VX41mVS0p6).